Learn something new every day

-The harmonic scalpel has generally been a welcome addition to the array of systems available to a surgeon in addressing the different medical conditions of a patient.
-It can provide a surgeon greater cutting precision; it also can allow a surgeon to cut through thicker tissues more efficiently.
-His or her visibility problems can be reduced due to less smoke emitted by the system while it operates; smoke is sometimes a problem with other cauterizing equipment.
-The surgical procedure is simplified with fewer instrument swaps, although a harmonic scalpel is not as easy to move as the Bovie — an apparatus used in electrosurgery for coagulation.
+Ultrasonic scalpels have generally been a welcome addition to the array of systems available to a surgeon in addressing the different medical conditions of a patient.
+It can provide a surgeon greater cutting precision while also allowing a surgeon to cut through thicker tissues more efficiently.
+Visibility problems can be reduced due to less smoke emitted by the system while it operates; smoke is sometimes a problem with other cauterizing equipment.
+The surgical procedure can also be simplified with fewer instrument swaps, although a harmonic scalpel is not usually as easy to move as the Bovie — a competing apparatus used in electrosurgery for coagulation.

-A patient who undergoes a procedure using the harmonic scalpel typically will experience less swelling, bleeding, and bruising that usually occur when a traditional scalpel is used.
+A patient who undergoes a procedure using this sort of scalpel typically will experience less swelling, bleeding, and bruising that usually occur when a traditional scalpel is used.
 Blood vessels are also sealed at a temperature lower than what electrosurgery and laser surgery require, thus reducing damage to the lateral thermal tissues of the patient and the charring and extreme drying of the blood vessels.
-This usually results in shorter surgery times and recovery periods.
-Typically, a patient is able to return to his normal activities sooner, thereby effectively reducing his productivity and income opportunity losses that could result from a procedure.
+This usually results in shorter surgery times and recovery periods. p>

-The key to success of any procedure using the harmonic scalpel typically is the surgeon’s knowledge and experience with the tools, and this applies to harmonic-style scalpels as well.
+The success of any procedure is usually related at least in part to the surgeon’s knowledge and experience with the tools, and this applies to harmonic-style scalpels as well.
 Surgeons usually need to take the initiative to extensively train on and gain mastery of this technology.
 They can attend lectures and demonstrations of proper use, for instance, and may also be able to attend practical seminars with hands-on demonstrations.
-Some of these learning sessions and actual exposure to the harmonic scalpel are sponsored by the tool's primary manufacturers while others are put on by hospitals independently.
+Some of these learning sessions are sponsored by the tool's primary manufacturers while others are put on by hospitals independently.

 I have this friend at work who got a face lift a year ago.
 She told me that they used this thing called a harmonic scalpel device to perform the operation.